BLCM/BLCMods/Pre Sequel Mods/WhatLake/Readme.md

 Patch notes will be listed below, higher is more recent.
 _______________________________________________________________________________________________________________
+--9/4 Patch: The One About The Jump Patent--

+--Characters--

+Nisha

+Reduced font size on No Pain, No Gain skill to prevent the text from partially displaying.

+Properly added previously nonfunctional FFYL Duration bonus to No Pain, No Gain

+Wilhelm:

+Readded the Reroute skill, crash free!
+Well, crash-free when I tested it.
+Fingers crossed...

+--General Gear--

+Added text clarifying that Bomber Oz Kits do not work with special Grenade skills.

+However, the very talented Zazk0u27 has released a CE mod that fixes this issue!

+--Unique Gear--

+Assault Rifles:

+Ogre:

+Increased damage penalty from 30% to 40%.

+Reduced Fire Rate bonus from 75% to 50%.

+Increased Magazine Size penalty from 50% to 60%.

+Shotguns:

+Boomacorn:

+Reduced damage bonus from 250% to 200%.

+Increased ammo cost from 2 to 4, changing the barrel to reflect this.

+Increased Projectile Speed bonus from 25% to 50%.

+Rocket Launchers:

+Destroy-G-BIV:

+Removed Rocket Speed accessory from the accessory part data.

+Lasers:

+Ol' Rosie:

+Changed description to more clearly reflect changes made in the 9/1 patch.

+Oz Kits:

+Systems Purge:

+Systems Purge shockwave damage scalar reduced from 13.5 to 10.5

+Systems Purge Oz on kill stat increased by 5.

+--Scaling / XP--

+Base enemy health increased from 150.5 to 155.5.

+UVHM enemy health multiplier reduced by 2.5% at all levels.

+Increased UVHM quest XP multiplier from 1.25x to 1.5x

+Increased UVHM enemy XP multiplier from 1.0 x to 1.2x

+--Enemies / Drops:--

+Deadlift now finally drops the Jump Patent Tediore Laser.

+EOS has received special tuning based on playthrough:

+^ Health and Shield values are the same in UVHM as they were before, but PT1 and PT2 EOS are weaker.

+Colonel Zarpedon (powersuit) had her HP scalar increased from 40 to 50, and Shield scalar from 30 to 70.

+Reduced Rare weapon chance multiplier from Mutator Arena red chests from 1.0 x to .33x.

+Removed Rare Shield, Grenade, and Oz Kits from Mutator Arena red chests.
+_______________________________________________________________________________________________________________
 --9/1 Mega-Patch: The One About Rockets and Clean-Up--

 --Characters--